 How long will it take to be notified?

 We are committed to notifying students of the award decision within three business days of submitting the application through the Stark State College assigned email.
 Once approved for funding, refunds will be sent via BankMobile.

 How long will it take to receive funds?

 Typical processing time for receiving funds from approved awards will be approximately one week from the date of application submission, provided there is no additional information needed and you elect direct deposit through BankMobile.
 Once the award has been sent to BankMobile, if you use the BankMobile account choice, you will have your funds within 24 hours.
 Award funds sent to your financial institution will be available in at least three business days.
 If you have not selected a refund preference, BankMobile will attempt to contact you via email.
 If you have not selected a preference by the 21st day, a paper check will be mailed out.
 Delivery of the check takes approximately 5-7 business days.
 To create or update your BankMobile account, log on to www.refundselection.com.

-How long do I have to apply for summer 2020 CARES Act Emergency grant funding?
+How long do I have to apply for fall 2020 CARES Act Emergency grant funding?

-The application deadline for summer semester 2020 is August 9.
-However, there is limited funding being distributed on a first-come, first-served basis.
-Students who are asked to provide additional information will have their place held.
+The application deadline for fall semester is Dec.
+13, 2020.
+However, there is limited funding and it is being distributed on a first-come, first-served basis.